General Guidelines for Returning to Public Worship at St. Paul’s

 - We will not pass the plate during the Offertory.
 A basket will be located at the exit(s) for your weekly gift.

 - Hand sanitizer is located throughout in worship space for your use.

 - Children’s Chapel, if available, will require RSVP.

 Protocols for Receiving Communion at St Paul’s

-In addition to the regular safety protocols already put in place for outdoor worship, we have added protocols for receiving communion (bread only) that try to minimize the contact between the Celebrant and the people at the time of receiving.
+In addition to the regular safety protocols already put in plac, we have added protocols for receiving communion (bread only) that try to minimize the contact between the Celebrant and the people at the time of receiving.

 For those who wish to receive communion, please use hand sanitizer and come forward, socially distanced, still wearing your mask, and put your palms out to receive the bread.
 The Celebrant will keep their mask on, sanitize their hands, and will place a wafer in your palm.
 Please return to your seat before lifting your mask to eat the bread, then pull your mask back over your mouth and nose, and use hand sanitizer again.

 After all have received bread, the Celebrant will commune themselves and then clear the altar.